Kahina: Defeat and death

-Hasan eventually returned and, aided by communications with the captured officer Khalid bin Yazid al-Qaysi adopted by Dihya, defeated her at the Battle of Tabarka (a locality in present-day Tunisia near the Algerian borders) about which there is some uncertainty.
-According to some accounts, Dihya died fighting the invaders, sword in hand.
+Hasan eventually returned and, aided by communications with the captured officer Khalid bin Yazid al-Qaysi adopted by Al-Kahina, defeated her at the Battle of Tabarka (a locality in present-day Tunisia near the Algerian border) about which there is some uncertainty.
+According to some accounts, Al-Kahina died fighting the invaders, sword in hand.
 Other accounts say she committed suicide by swallowing poison rather than be taken by the enemy.
 This final act occurred in the 690s or 700s, with 703 CE given as the most likely year.
 In that year, she was, according to Ibn Khaldun, 127 years old.
 This is evidently yet another of the many myths which surround her.
 In either case she was beheaded, and her head was sent back to the Umayyad Caliph in Damascus as proof of her death.

 According to many historians, Bagay and Khenchla converted, and led the Berber army to Iberia.
 However, the historian Ibn al-Athīr says they died with their mother.